BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Tooling.md

 #### Build Systems

 > Build systems: Why locate libraries?\
-> The linker already tells us if it can’t find a library.
+> The linker already tells us if it can't find a library.
 >
 > - We could just do `-lopencv_core` and let the linker fail if the library can't be found.
 > - But we may see things like the following in our build scripts: